ajhenry/stack/README.md

 - **Cross Platform Support** - The issue with bash scripts is that they _might_ work on all the common architectures. `stack` provides the promise that it works everywhere
 - **Minimal Time to Contribute** - The less time that a developer has to spend setting up a dev environment, the more they can spend on _actually contributing_

+## What it is

+Clone, download dependencies, setup environments, and more all in basically one command.

+Define bootstrap steps for your project to make setup as simple as possible.

 ## Usage

 ### Install